SadeghMSalehi/gradworks/itkProjects/ktools/kmesh.md

 	* Copy a scalar array of the input model to the output model
 	* *ex)* -copyScalars input-model1 input-model2 output-model -scalarName name
 * -averageScalars
-	* Compute the average of scalars across given inputs
+	* Compute the average of scalars across given inputs and add the average as a new scalar array, and save into with the same name
-	* *ex)* -averageScalars -o output-vtk input1-vtk input2-vtk ...
+	* *ex)* -averageScalars input1-vtk input2-vtk ...
 * -connectScalars
 	* Compute the connected components based on scalars and assign region ids
 	* *ex)* -connectScalars input.vtk output.vtk -scalarName scalar -thresholdMin min -thresholdMax max